How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 Water water water.

 Got that out of the way, and we already covered defense, so you have an idea of some holes you may be able to plug.
-Now some ways to maximize the fullness your muscles can garnish and give off a harder aesthetic - time to score:
+Now here are the ways to maximize muscle fullness and give off a harder aesthetic—time to score:

 Chase A Muscle Pump

-A muscle pump, AKA hyperemia, is when you get extra blood flow inside those guns during a nice weight training session, emphasis on the nice.
+A muscle pump, AKA hyperemia, is when you generate extra blood flow inside those guns during a nice weight training session, emphasis on the nice.

 Plainly speaking, when your muscles are bigger in the middle of the workout than when you started the workout?
 You have a muscle pump.

-Although temporary, a muscle pump can lead to long-term size increases by potentially helping you develop extra capillaries and raising the volume potential of relevant blood vessels.
+Although temporary, a muscle pump can lead to long-term size increases by potentially helping you manufacture new capillaries and by raising blood volume potential.

-Consistent training in general will help upgrade your vascular system [5], yet with a pump it’s to an even greater degree.
+General training will help upgrade your vascular system [5], a pump takes it to a new level.

 Fill Your Glycogen Stores

-The theme of the day, adequate carb consumption is exactly how to get water in your muscles with an aim to look bigger.
-Carbs are converted to glycogen, glycogen is mostly stored in the muscle.
+The theme of the day, adequate carb consumption gets water in your muscles making you look “harder”.
+Because carbs are converted to glycogen, glycogen is mostly stored in the muscle.
 A full muscle is a muscle full of glycogen and water.

-The best time to throw down some carbs is post-workout, for insulin sensitivity is highest at this point.
+The best time to throw down carbs is post-workout, that’s when insulin sensitivity is highest.

-If on a cut you’re bound to go low carb at times, however to keep that balloon from total deflation.. refeed every now and then (score a point for carb cycling).
+If on a cut you’re bound to go low carb at times, however to keep that balloon from total deflation—refeed (Major Factor In Carb Cycling).

-A refeed is when you have a day where you consume enough carbs to refill glycogen stores.
+A refeed is when you consume enough carbs to refill glycogen stores.

-Doing this every x amount of days (it truly is case by case).
-This method will help keep your muscles hard more often, provide more fuel for lifts, and even aid in maintaining a steady metabolism if you tread into a calorie surplus on the high carb days.
+Do this every x amount of days (it truly is case by case).
+This method will help keep your muscles hard, provide fuel for lifts, and even aid in maintaining a steady metabolism if you tread into a calorie surplus on the high carb/refeed days during your cut.

-Note: recall from earlier, going over your particular glycogen capacity will cause spillage, so monitor your body and find out what your max is without spill over and act accordingly.
+Note: call back from earlier, going over your particular glycogen capacity will cause spillage, so monitor your body and find out what your max is without spill over and act accordingly.

 Another note: You need potassium to store glycogen, so here’s another reason to keep your electrolyte intake steady.